aartek/trikatuka-tool/README.md

+**DEPRECATED**

+Here is the newer, nodejs version https://github.com/aartek/trikatuka2

-#Trikatuka - Spotify playlists migration tool
+# Trikatuka - Spotify playlists migration tool

 **Trikatuka** is a tool helping transfer Spotify playlists from one account to another.

 - *Collaborative* playlists are followed.
 - *Public* and *private* playlists are copied.

-##For humans
+## For humans

 **Windows users**: